MitchellTesla/Ethereum_2.0/README.md

 Additionally, many other cryptocurrencies operate as ERC-20 tokens on top of the Ethereum blockchain and have utilized the platform for initial coin offerings.

 In 2016, a hacker exploited a flaw in a third-party project called The DAO and stole $50 million of Ether.
-Which marked the beginning of what was known as "The DAO Wars" As a result, the Ethereum community voted to hard fork the blockchain to reverse the theft, while Ethereum Classic (ETC) would continue on as the original chain.
+Which marked the beginning of what was known as "The DAO Wars"

+As a result, the Ethereum community voted to hard fork the blockchain to reverse the theft, while Ethereum Classic (ETC) would continue on as the original chain.

 # Reference
-DevLab3 repo for more libraries of Solidity smart-contracts and reference documentation.
+ See Projects or DevLab3 repositories for more libraries of Solidity smart-contracts and reference documentation.
-Check 'Projects' for more information on the Ξthereum 2.0

 # MIT License